webfolder/siqueira.tech/_posts/others/2018-09-11-use-qemu-to-play-with-linux.md

 qemu-img create -f qcow2 kernel_experiments 15G
 ```
 **Attention:**
-Do not copy and paste the command above or any other that you will find in this
+Do not copy and paste the command above or any other find in this tutorial, try
-tutorial, try to understand it first.
+to understand it first.
 {: .notice_warning}